sensible-hq/sensible-docs/readme-sync/v0/api/getting-started-with-the-api.md

-To follow this tutorial, you'll need an example config.
-For convenience, you can also download [Postman](https://www.postman.com/).
+To follow this tutorial, you'll need:

+- an example config
+-  [Postman](https://www.postman.com/) desktop app (or follow along with cURL in the command line)

 **Prerequisite: Create an example config**